MooersLab/latextips/README.md

 %%% End: ***
 ```

-This template could be made into a yasnippet snippet in Emacs as follows.
+This template is made into a yasnippet snippet for Emacs as shown below.
 The $1 tab trigger is mirrored so the whatever you enter at the first site is propagate to the other sites.
 This saves time.
-It includes in a comment some basic Emacs commands that I use when in LaTeX mode.
+The snippet includes in a comment some basic Emacs commands that I use when in LaTeX mode.

 ```latex
 # -*- mode: snippet -*-